xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 They do not prove or disprove the canonical problem but can falsify or support specific effective encodings.

+All experiments in this section operate within the fixed encoding class defined in Section 3.
+Any change to functions, thresholds, or index sets that affects the outcomes counts as a new encoding version and must be recorded as such.

 ### Experiment 1: Benchmarking tension on known dynamic lower bounds

-*Goal:*
+**Goal**

 Check whether the chosen `Tension_DS` functional aligns with known dynamic data structure lower bounds for standard benchmark problems.

-*Setup:*
+**Setup**

 * Select a set of classical dynamic problems such as partial sums, predecessor search, and dynamic connectivity in restricted models.
 * For each problem, collect:

   * best known lower bounds in standard models,
   * best known upper bounds and data structure designs.
 * Define encoding parameters for `Slack_dyn`, `I_TSI`, and `I_model` that assign reasonable ranges to time, space, and information requirements based on the literature.

-*Protocol:*
+These parameters are part of the encoding version and must be fixed before the experiment.

+**Protocol**

 1. For each benchmark problem and each known upper bound data structure, construct states `m_upper` in `M_reg` that encode their time and space costs and approximate `I_req` and `C_model`.
 2. For each benchmark problem and its known lower bound arguments, construct reference states `m_lower` that encode what is known to be impossible.
 3. Compute `Tension_DS(m_upper)` and `Tension_DS(m_lower)` for all such states.
-4. Compare the tension values to a pre-specified acceptable pattern, for example:
+4. Compare the tension values to a prespecified acceptable pattern, for example:

    * `Tension_DS(m_upper)` should be small when upper bounds are believed close to optimal.
    * `Tension_DS(m_lower)` should indicate high tension for hypothetical designs that violate the known lower bounds.

-*Metrics:*
+**Metrics**

 * Relative ordering of tension scores across designs and problems.
-* Stability of tension rankings under modest changes in encoding parameters.
+* Stability of tension rankings under modest changes in encoding parameters that remain inside the declared encoding class.
-* Degree to which tension values correlate with community beliefs about “tightness” of known upper and lower bounds.
+* Degree to which tension values correlate with community beliefs about tightness of known upper and lower bounds.

-*Falsification conditions:*
+**Falsification conditions**

-* If the encoding assigns systematically lower tension to hypothetical designs that contradict known lower bounds than to established, near-optimal data structures, the encoding is considered misaligned and rejected.
+* If the encoding assigns systematically lower tension to hypothetical designs that contradict known lower bounds than to established, near optimal data structures, the encoding is considered misaligned and rejected.
-* If small, justified changes in encoding parameters cause the tension ordering to change arbitrarily, the encoding is deemed unstable and rejected.
+* If small, justified changes in encoding parameters within the declared encoding class cause the tension ordering to change arbitrarily, the encoding is deemed unstable and rejected.

+**Encoding and version note**

+If either falsification condition is met, this Q060 encoding version is considered falsified at the effective layer.
+It should be recorded as a failed version.
+Any replacement must:

+* introduce a new encoding identifier,
+* document how functions such as `G`, `H`, `J`, and `F`, and any thresholds or index sets, differ from the failed version,
+* be evaluated by the same or stronger experiments.

+These requirements follow from the TU Encoding and Fairness Charter.
+Silent adjustment of parameters inside a version after observing experimental results is not allowed.

-*Semantics implementation note:*
+**Semantics implementation note**

-The experiment uses a discrete-field representation of costs and information requirements consistent with the metadata.
+The experiment uses a discrete field representation of costs and information requirements consistent with the metadata and with the semantics of `Field_type: combinatorial_field`.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding in this sense is not the same as solving the canonical problem.
 This experiment can reject specific tension encodings but cannot prove new lower bounds for dynamic data structures.

 ---

 ### Experiment 2: Synthetic operation sequences and information compression

-*Goal:*
+**Goal**

 Test whether `Tension_DS` can detect when a hypothetical data structure compresses operation histories beyond plausible information limits.

-*Setup:*
+**Setup**

 * Choose a dynamic problem such as dynamic set membership with `n` keys.
 * Construct families of synthetic operation sequences designed so that the answers to queries reveal many bits of information about the update history.
 * Define candidate hypothetical designs that claim very small `T_u` and `T_q` while storing limited information.

-*Protocol:*
+**Protocol**

 1. For each synthetic operation family, estimate `I_req(m)` by counting how many distinct update histories must be distinguished to answer all queries correctly.
 2. Define a range of hypothetical designs with specified `T_u`, `T_q`, and `S_mem` that claim to solve the problem under the given model.
 3. Construct states `m_hyp` representing these hypothetical designs and compute `Slack_dyn(m_hyp)` and `Tension_DS(m_hyp)`.
-4. Check whether designs that obviously violate information constraints (for example, `S_mem` too small to encode the necessary histories) are assigned high tension by the encoding.
+4. Check whether designs that obviously violate information constraints, for example with `S_mem` too small to encode the necessary histories, are assigned high tension by the encoding.

-*Metrics:*
+**Metrics**

 * Tension scores for hypothetical designs as `S_mem` is reduced and operation costs are pushed down.
 * Consistency of tension growth with simple counting arguments for `I_req`.
 * Robustness of results across different synthetic operation families.

-*Falsification conditions:*
+**Falsification conditions**

-* If the encoding assigns low tension to designs that clearly cannot encode all required histories (based on standard information-theoretic reasoning), the encoding is considered unsound and rejected.
+* If the encoding assigns low tension to designs that clearly cannot encode all required histories based on standard information theoretic reasoning, the encoding is considered unsound and rejected.
 * If the encoding fails to distinguish between clearly infeasible designs and plausible ones across multiple synthetic families, it is considered too weak for Q060.

+**Encoding and version note**

+As in Experiment 1, any encoding version that fails these conditions should be recorded as falsified at the effective layer.
+Introducing a new encoding to address these failures requires:

+* a new version identifier,
+* an explicit description of what has changed in the observables or functionals,
+* re running both Experiment 1 and Experiment 2, at minimum.

+These requirements are part of the TU Encoding and Fairness Charter and are meant to prevent post hoc parameter tuning disguised as a single stable encoding.

-*Semantics implementation note:*
+**Semantics implementation note**

-The experiment treats states and observables as discrete combinatorial objects, using counts and bit-length estimates consistent with the metadata.
+The experiment treats states and observables as discrete combinatorial objects, using counts and bit length estimates consistent with the metadata and the declared `Semantics: discrete`.

-*Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment can show that a particular tension encoding is inadequate but cannot show that any proposed lower bound is optimal.
+**Boundary note**

+Falsifying a TU encoding here does not show that any particular dynamic lower bound is optimal or that no very fast data structure exists.
+It only shows that this particular way of encoding dynamic tension is not adequate.

 ---

 ## 7. AI and WFGY engineering spec

-This block describes how Q060 can be turned into engineering modules for AI systems in the WFGY framework.
+This block describes how Q060 can be turned into engineering modules for AI systems in the WFGY framework while staying at the effective layer.

+The modules and signals described here are tools for shaping reasoning and design proposals.
+They do not constitute proofs of lower bounds.
+They do not provide formal safety guarantees.
+They are intended only to help AI systems respect known information constraints and avoid obviously impossible designs.

 ### 7.1 Training signals